kaustubhhakim/ocra/README.md

 ## 1. Overview ##

-OCRA (Ocean Chemistry with Reaktoro And beyond) is a code to simulate water ocean chemistry.
-This code calculates ocean pH and the amounts of aqueous, gaseous and mineral phases with a special focus on pure Ca, Mg and Fe carbonate systems.
+OCRA (Ocean Chemistry with Reaktoro And beyond) is a Python 3 code to simulate water ocean chemistry.
+It calculates ocean pH and the amounts of aqueous, gaseous and mineral phases with a special focus on pure Ca, Mg and Fe carbonate systems.
 This code makes use of Reaktoro v2 (https://reaktoro.org/intro.html) for modelling ocean chemistry.

 ## 2. Installation ##